 This is a follow up story for Combat Flip Flops.
-If you're interested in reading how they got started, published almost 4 years ago, check it out here.
+If you're interested in reading how they got started, published over 4 years ago, check it out here.

 Hello again!
 Remind us who you are and what business you started.

 My name is Matt Griffin, but I go by Griff.
 I’m the CEO and co-founder of Combat Flip Flops.
 We’re a fashion and lifestyle brand that makes products in conflict zones to create jobs and security.
 With our profits, we fund women’s education in Afghanistan, land mine clearance in Laos, and support Veteran Charities at home.

 A few of the founders are Special Operations Army Rangers.
 After several tours in Afghanistan and Iraq with elite units, it was apparent our national policy was failing and would continue to fail due to U.S. politics and poor military leadership.
 So we got out and pursued the one path that made sense--business.
 The areas flourishing with business are more secure.
 Loose logic would dictate that if we want more security, then we need more business.
 And that’s how Combat Flip Flops came into fruition.